carloscorro/conversao_indices/README.md

 # Mcalc - Interest Rates Converter

-### Mcalc is a web application developed by me, where it convert interest rates based on Brasil benchmarks like CDI, IPCA and IGPM.
+### Mcalc is a web application developed by me, where it convert interest rates based on Brazil benchmarks like CDI, IPCA and IGPM.

 ![ezgif com-video-to-gif](https://github.com/carloscorro/conversao_indices/assets/65100808/389f7a22-1a55-406d-a065-4d69975b26f2)